Best CS:GO Viewmodel Settings Used by Pro Players

 Here are some of the most useful CS:GO viewmodel commands:

-2. cl_righthand: This is your go-to command for switching between right and left-handed play.
+2. cl_righthand: It switches between right and left-handed play.
 Input “0” for left-handed mode, or “1” for right-handed.

-3. viewmodel_offset_x, viewmodel_offset_y, viewmodel_offset_z: These are your keys to controlling the spatial orientation of your weapon on screen.
+3. viewmodel_offset_x, viewmodel_offset_y, viewmodel_offset_z: These control the spatial orientation of your weapon on screen.
 The “x,” “y,” and “z” values represent the three axes in 3D space.
-Dial-up these values to push your weapon further from the screen center, crafting a game view that’s uniquely yours.
+Dial-up these values to push your weapon further from the screen center.

 4. cl_bobamt_lat: Too much side-to-side weapon bob throwing off your aim?
 Reduce the lateral movement animation with this command and keep your sights steady.

 5. cl_bob_lower_amt: Use this command to control the back-and-forth weapon movement animation.
-Dial it down for less distraction when you’re on the move.
+Keep it low for less distraction during movement.

 7. viewmodel_recoil: Set the visual kickback of your weapon with this command.
-Remember, though, this is all about visuals—it won’t affect the actual recoil of your weapon.
+Remember, though, this is for visuals—it won’t affect the actual recoil of your weapon.

 Best CS:GO Viewmodel Settings of Famous Pro Players